igneous-labs/inf-1.5/docs/v2/README.md

 ###### Exceptions: non-migrating Instructions

-These instructions have write access the `PoolState` but do not perform the migration procedure
+These instructions have write access to `PoolState` but do not perform the migration procedure

-- EnablePool.
-Since the pool is currently enabled, when this instruction runs successfully, it means a DisablePool instruction must have been previously run, which would've ran the migration
-- EndRebalance.
-For the instruction to run successfully, a StartRebalance must run prior in the same tx, which will run the migration
+These instructions do not run the migration because they are low-frequency non-user-facing instructions

+- SetSolValueCalculator
+- SetAdmin
+- SetProtocolFee
+- SetProtocolFeeBeneficiary
+- SetPricingProgram
+- DisablePool
+- EnablePool
+- StartRebalance
+- EndRebalance
+- SetRebalanceAuthority
+- WithdrawProtocolFeesV2 (new)

 #### Yield Release Over Time